agatagruza/MyApplication/README.md

 - Differential Privacy
 - Encrypted Computation

-So fasten your seatbelt and let’s get started :smile:
+Are you ready?
+Then fasten your seatbelt and let’s get started :smile:

 Course itself is available
 https://www.udacity.com/course/secure-and-private-ai--ud185</br></br>